xp44mm/Notebook/F#/Applied Object-Oriented Programming.md

 #### Delegates for events

 The first thing to point out in the example is the delegate used for the event.
 In .NET, the idiomatic way to declare events is to have the delegate return unit and take two parameters.
-The first parameter is the source, or object raising the event, the second parameter is the delegate’s arguments passed in an object derived from `System.EventArgs`.
+The first parameter is the source, or object raising the event, the second parameter is the delegate's arguments passed in an object derived from `System.EventArgs`.

 In the example, the `SetOperationEventArgs` type stores all relevant information for the event, such as the value of the item being added or removed.
 Many events, however, are raised without needing to send any additional information, in which case the `EventArgs` class is not inherited from.